Hugo-Carbiener/Hugo-Carbiener/README.md

 ### Hi there 👋

-:wrench: - I'm an engineering student at [Telecom Sudparis](https://www.telecom-sudparis.eu).
+:wrench: - I'm Hugo, an engineering student at [Telecom Sudparis](https://www.telecom-sudparis.eu).
+There I get to learn about many aspects of telecommunications along with programming languages such as Bash and Java.

 ---